TUTvision/icface/index.md

 >The overall architecture of the proposed model (ICface) for face animation.
 In the training phase, we select two frames from the same video and denote them as source and driving image.
-The generator G N takes the encoded source image and neutral facial attributes (F A N ) as input and produces an image representing the source identity with central pose and neutral expression (neutral image).
-In the second phase, the generator G A takes the encoded neutral image and attributes extracted from the driving image (F A D ) as an input and produces an image representing the source identity with desired attribute parameters F A D .
+The generator G\_N takes the encoded source image and neutral facial attributes (FA\_N ) as input and produces an image representing the source identity with central pose and neutral expression (neutral image).
+In the second phase, the generator G\_A takes the encoded neutral image and attributes extracted from the driving image (FA\_D ) as an input and produces an image representing the source identity with desired attribute parameters FA\_D .
 The generators are trained using multiple loss functions implemented using the discriminator D (see Section 3 for details).
 In addition, since the driving and source images have the same identity, a direct pixel based